alexzhangs/shadowsocks-manager/README.md

     application or the IP address if without a domain to [ALLOWED_HOSTS](https://docs.djangoproject.com/en/2.2/ref/settings/#allowed-hosts).

-    Also adding both domain and IP is just find.
+    Also adding both domain and IP is just fine.

     ```
     ALLOWED_HOSTS = ['your_server_ip',  'yourdomain.com']